Roxon Flash S803 and Bibury 22 in 1 Pliers Multitools Comparison and Review

 Once again, these are both good tools.
 They both are good value in their price range and both are of comparable quality when compared against the other multitools I own in the same price ranges.
 Which one you choose is up to your preferences, and I took the easy way out by getting both.

 UPDATE: In early 2024, Roxon released an updated Flash that addressed some existing issues and added enhancements.
 The steels have been upgraded in the Flash S803E (Elite) in the tool and the blade is now made of D2 steel.
 My version of this tool had very good fit for the pliers head and very little play in the handles when it was closed this time.
-Roxon added a few additional tool too!
+Roxon added a few additional tools too!
 There is now a flat head screwdriver and wire strippers which addresses the drawback of the missing flat head screwdriver.
 This model costs more, but it should be worth it for the higher quality.

 Some Other Gear Posts